openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 - a high-level API
-- which will satisfy the needs of most customers with strong regulatory or security requirement, i.e. it allows them to increase audit verbosity
+- which will satisfy the needs of most customers with strong regulatory or security requirement, i.e. it allows them to increase audit verbosity and provides the specific policy required by a  customer for a `UserRequests` policy for logging of the `system:authenticated:oauth` group.
 - without risking to log security-sensitive resources
 - and it is feasible to maintain the feature in the future when the dynamic audit API takes over.